ronreiter/interactive-tutorials/tutorials/learn-cpp.org/en/Functions.md

 Most commonly, functions are placed outside of the Main function.

-Excercise
+Exercise
 ---------
-In this excercise, you will create a function that prints out the sum of the given variables, a, b, and c.
+In this exercise, you will create a function that prints out the sum of the given variables, a, b, and c.
 Below is the given code.

 Tutorial Code
 -------------